Grimmig18/alexa-api-management/example-1/docs/showntell.md

 SAP API Management & Hyperscaler

 ## Introduction
-This mini tutorial will demonstrate how to use SAP API Management (SAM) to access and manage APIs of your systems.
-Using a simple example application hosted on Cloud Platform we will demonstrate the basics of SAM and how to leverage the advantages of SAM.
+This mini tutorial will demonstrate how to use SAP API Management to access and manage APIs of your systems.
+Using a simple example application hosted on Cloud Platform we will demonstrate the basics of API Management and how to leverage its advantages.
 For that we will create a simple AWS hosted Alexa skill, although here anything that can run code and has access to the internet should work just as fine.

 ## Prerequisites
 You will need the following: